 - Lack of control and flexibility that you get with a dedicated server

 - Server activity can impact your website.
 Higher loads can hamper the user experience of your website.

 - Resource allocation issues make it difficult to allocate resources.

 When You Should Use a VPS?

 Businesses demanding more control, customization options and flexibility to scale should choose VPS hosting.
 If your website is attracting a lot of traffic every month, VPS hosting fits the bill perfectly as it efficiently manages the workload thanks to virtualization.
-It allows you to scale your resources based on your business needs.
+It allows you to scale your resources based on your business needs, besides ensuring business continuity.
 Users can enjoy root access, ability to customize their server as well as the option to choose between Windows VPS or Linux VPS.

 A VPS is a hosting service that allows you to host your website in a hosting environment and a VPN is a user centric tool that allows you to browse the web privately.
 The only thing that is common between the VPS and VPN, beside the closely resembling acronym is virtualization.
 Both take advantage of virtualization but both server different needs.
 I hope that this article might have helped you in differentiating VPS and VPN and understand the pros and cons of each.